jaspector

 County permit pages and the homeowner process guide indicate permits are required for normal building construction, alterations, additions, and related work in unincorporated areas, with separate review triggers for stormwater, grading, fire systems, and related site work.
 The stormwater program page says land disturbance over 5,000 square feet requires stormwater management approval and a grading permit.

-Typical processing time is The county fire process document gives average fire review turnaround of 24 to 48 hours for residential and about 1 week for nonresidential, varying by occupancy.
+Building permit processing times in unincorporated Washington County, MD typically run The county fire process document gives average fire review turnaround of 24 to 48 hours for residential and about 1 week for nonresidential, varying by occupancy.
 General full building permit turnaround was not clearly published in the retrieved county pages..
+Timelines can vary based on project complexity and current department workload.